NguyenQuocThong2603/backend-mongodb/MongoDB.md

   });
 ```

-The documents returned from query population become fully functional, removeable, saveable documents unless the lean option is specified.
+The documents returned from query population become fully functional, `removeable`, `saveable` documents unless the lean option is specified.
 Do not confuse them with sub docs.
 Take caution when calling its remove method because you'll be removing it from the database, not just the array.

 #### **Dynamic References via `refPath`**